abhijeetkalsi/drupal-docker/README.md

 `docker-compose -f docker-compose.yml up --build`
 OR
 Directly run a shell script "docker-compose-build.sh" in bin/.
-This will install the PHP, MySQL, Memcached, Drupal, Traefik containers in your local docker container.
-Once this command successfully setup.
-No need to run it again as this will store in the user docker container.
+This will install the PHP, MySQL, Memcached, Drupal, and Traefik containers in your local Docker container.
+Once this command is successfully set up.
+No need to run it again as this will be stored in the user's Docker container.

 > `shell/docker-compose-build.sh`